owncloud/ocis/services/storage-users/README.md

 #### List and Restore Trash-Bins Items

-Restoring is possible only at the original location.
-The personal or project spase ID `spaceID` is required for the items restoring.
+Restoring is possible only to the original location.
+The personal or project space ID `spaceID` is required for the items to be restored.
 To authenticate the cli tool use `OCIS_SERVICE_ACCOUNT_SECRET=<acc-secret>` and `OCIS_SERVICE_ACCOUNT_ID=<acc-id>`.
 The `storage-users` cli tool uses the default address to establish the connection to the `gateway` service.
 If the connection is failed check your custom `gateway` service `GATEWAY_GRPC_ADDR` configuration and set the same address to `storage-users` variable `OCIS_GATEWAY_GRPC_ADDR` or `STORAGE_USERS_GATEWAY_GRPC_ADDR`.